IELTS Exam Pattern 2023 - Explore Section-wise IELTS Exam Format, Marking Scheme & Duration

 Part 2: A cue card with a question regarding a specific subject will be provided to the exam taker.
 You will have a minute to prepare before you speak for two minutes, and the examiner will then ask a question or two about the chosen subject.

-Part 3: Questions about the subject the test-taker chose in Part 2 will be asked.
+Part 3: Questions about the subject the test-taker spoke in Part 2 will be asked.
 You will get to talk more in-depth about the concepts and problems here.
 This section lasts for four to five minutes.

 Date and Frequency